 Or if that did not work, enter the following into your email To: line.

 In 2016 and 2019, the gnomes were asked if they would design and construct carrying cases for the chalices of newly ordained priests in the Catholic Church.
 The image above is the chalice carrying case constructed in 2019.
 Below is an image of the inside of the carrying case with the mockup of the chalice.
 The mockup was turned to mimic the dimensions of the gold chalice that now resides in the carrying case.

-Right click on any of the images and select the View Image option to see a larger image of any of the items.
+Right click on any of the images and select the Open Image in New Tab left click on the new tab at the top of tthe screen to see a larger image of the item.